iPhone 14 Gives Free Emergency SOS Service for 2 Years

 This story is part of Focal Point iPhone 2022, CNET's collection of news, tips and advice around Apple's most popular product.

-This week at Apple's "Far Out" event that launched the iPhone 14, the company announced a new safety feature for its flagship phone.
-The new iPhone 14 will let you send emergency messages via satellite when you're outside of cellphone service or don't have reception.
+The iPhone 14 is getting a new safety feature.
+At Apple's "Far Out" event, the company announced the new iPhone will let you send emergency messages via satellite when you're outside of cell phone service or don't have reception.

 Apple has tweaked the iPhone 14 antennas to be able to connect to satellites, using a system that shows you where to point your phone toward the sky.
 The company also developed a text compression algorithm to reduce the size of messages so that they will work with satellites' limited bandwidth.